flutternoob/auto_math_handbook_equations/README.md

 # Auto Math Handbook Equations (App Documentation)

 ## Description
 #### This App contains a list of equations from the book "Auto Math Handbook" by John Lawlor and Bill Hancock.
 The App is responsive based on the Device Type such as a Mobile, Tablet and PC.
+This repository is private and is not free for use in any form, except by the owner of the repository.

 ## Project Setup
 #### Steps carried out before writing the application code: